-The course offers knowledge of the great periods included in the history of the Church.
-With a specific study of each stage included before the Church of Pentecost until formation of the different denominations in the 21 century.
-Studying the different circumstances that favored the rapid growth of the Church, the persecutions, the changes suffered over time and its main events and leaders.
+The course offers knowledge of the great periods included in the history of the Church, with a specific study of each stage included before the Church of Pentecost until the formation of the different denominations in the 21 centuries.
+We will study the different circumstances that favored the rapid growth of the Church, the persecutions, the changes suffered over time, and its main events and leaders.